KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/contributed/index.markdown

 This section contains tutorials written by members of Static Void Games.

-This is still in the experimental, so I'm still figuring out the best way to organize all this.
+This is still experimental, so I'm still figuring out the best way to organize all this.
 I want to make it easy, fun, and rewarding for other people to write tutorials, but I don't know the best way to do that.
 Any suggestions are definitely appreciated!

 If you want to write your own tutorial, or if you have a question or a suggestion, post to [the forum](http://forum.staticvoidgames.com/c/tutorials)!